dd32/td-gh-ex/readme.txt

 -A one line menu is strongly recommended, instead of using long menus, use submenus.
 -It's recommended not to use a font-size larger than 4em for the Call to Action area.

+== Important upgrade information ==
+-Because the two color options in the editor causes a delay when using the latest version of the block editor, the options will be removed from the theme in the next update, version 1.8.
+It is unfortunate, but I wanted to notify you in advance.
+You can optionally choose to not upgrade to the latest version, but you will then miss out on any new features that are added.

 == Changelog ==

+=1.7 2020-04-19=
+Added an option to add a custom link for the logo.
+Softened the hover style for linked images.
+Increased the spacing below featured images.
+Added more font family options.
+Separated site title and post title font options, so that you can use different fonts for your site title.
+Renamed the Footer customizer section to Extra.
+Added an option to center the main menu.

 =1.6 2019-08-10=
 Added support for wp_body_open